SAP/cloud-mta-build-tool/docs/docs/index.md

 The function is provided to assemble multiple modules, which are developed and prebuilt as separate projects, into one MTAR for deployment.
 The function is implemented by the `mbt assemble` command, which copies all modules, module required dependencies, module build artifacts, and resource definitions into an MTAR, according to the MTA Deployment Descriptor (mtad.yaml file).

 If a module doesn’t have the `path` attribute, the assemble process skips it.
-If it’s `path` attribute doesn’t exist, the assemble process fails.
+If a module has the `path` attribute, but its value is invalid, the assemble process fails.

-If a required dependency, or resource doesn’t have the `parameters.path` attribute, the assemble process skips it.
-If it’s `parameters.path` attribute doesn’t exist, the assemble process fails.
+If a required dependency or resource doesn’t have the `parameters.path` attribute, the assemble process skips it.
+If a required dependency or resource has the `parameters.path` attribute, but its value is invalid, the assemble process fails.

 For more details about how to use MBT assemble command, see [How to build an MTA archive from the modules' build artifacts](https://github.com/SAP/cloud-mta-build-tool/blob/master/docs/docs/usage.md#how-to-build-an-mta-archive-from-the-modules-build-artifacts)